Post-traumatic stress disorder: Benzodiazepines

-Benzodiazepines are not recommended for the treatment of PTSD due to a lack of evidence of benefit and risk of worsening PTSD symptoms.
+Benzodiazepines are a point of contention for the treatment of PTSD due to some evidence showing a risk of worsening PTSD symptoms.
 Some authors believe that the use of benzodiazepines is contraindicated for acute stress, as this group of drugs can cause dissociation.
 Nevertheless, some use benzodiazepines with caution for short-term anxiety and insomnia.
 While benzodiazepines can alleviate acute anxiety, there is no consistent evidence that they can stop the development of PTSD and may actually increase the risk of developing PTSD 2–5 times.
-Benzodiazepines should not be used in the immediate aftermath of a traumatic event as they may increase symptoms related to PTSD.
+Some say that benzodiazepines should not be used in the immediate aftermath of a traumatic event as they may increase symptoms related to PTSD.

 Benzodiazepines may reduce the effectiveness of psychotherapeutic interventions, and there is some evidence that benzodiazepines may actually contribute to the development and chronicity of PTSD.
 For those who already have PTSD, benzodiazepines may worsen and prolong the course of illness, by worsening psychotherapy outcomes, and causing or exacerbating aggression, depression (including suicidality), and substance use.
 Drawbacks include the risk of developing a benzodiazepine dependence, tolerance (i.e., short-term benefits wearing off with time), and withdrawal syndrome; additionally, individuals with PTSD (even those without a history of alcohol or drug misuse) are at an increased risk of abusing benzodiazepines.

 Due to several other treatments with greater efficacy for PTSD and fewer risks, benzodiazepines should be considered relatively contraindicated until all other treatment options are exhausted.

-Benzodiazepines also carry a risk of disinhibition (associated with suicidality, aggression and crimes) and their use may delay or inhibit more definitive treatments for PTSD.
+Benzodiazepines also carry a risk of disinhibition (associated with suicidality) and some evidence suggests their use may delay or inhibit more definitive treatments for PTSD.

+Some evidence suggests that the hazards of benzodiazepines for PTSD are less than originally thought, since when antidepressants are accounted for the hazard ratio goes down significantly.